 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-The Green circle trail (Document 3a) encompasses three municipalities (Stevens Point, Whiting and Plover).
-Started ortiginally with 22 miles of trail, it has since added 13 miles of spurs.
+The Green Circle Trail encompasses three municipalities (Stevens Point, Whiting and Plover).
+Started originally with 22 miles of trail, it has since added 23 miles of spurs to make it a 45 mile trail.
 This trail passes through many habitats that are favorable to birds.
-Bird watching is common on the trail and is especially appealing along the Wisconsin River where ducks, geeser and swans are common during migration The trail is maintained but fragile habitat is kept in good shape.
+Bird watching is common on the trail and is especially appealing along the Wisconsin River where ducks, geese and swans are common during migration.
+The trail itself is maintained, but fragile habitat is protected.

-Kiosks are being placed at the intersections of trail seqments for the Green Circle.
+Kiosks are being placed at the intersections of trail segments for the Green Circle.
 Audubon has helped pay for two of these kiosks ($9,000).
-In 2017 (Document 3b) another kiosk was completed.
-It joined the Stagecoach and Brickyard trails.
-Please note that each of the trails has its own descriptive panel that features a bird.
+In 2019, no new kiosks were completed, but one is planned for 2020.
+Please note that each of these segments has its own descriptive panel that features a bird species.

 R. Show how your community aids a local youth group (e.g., Boy Scouts of America, Girl Scouts of USA, 4-H Club, etc.) or conservation group in bird conservation projects (e.g., bluebird trail, habitat restoration, Wood Duck nest boxes, etc.).